Rain (Soyou and Baekhyun song)

-"Rain" (비가와) is a song by South Korean singers Soyou and Baekhyun, members of K-pop groups Sistar and EXO, respectively.
+"Rain" is a song by South Korean singers Soyou and Baekhyun, members of K-pop groups Sistar and EXO, respectively.
 It was released on February 14, 2017, by Starship Entertainment.

 Background and release

 On February 6, 2017, Soyou and Baekhyun were announced by Starship Entertainment to be collaborating on a duet titled "Rain".
 The song reflects the melancholic feelings of nostalgia that accompanies the rain after a relationship comes to an end.
 On February 9, a teaser video of the two singers recording the song was released.
 On February 14, the song was released digitally accompanied by its music video.
 On February 15, Starship Entertainment released a behind-the-scenes video of the song's recording session.

 Music video

 The music video features a high school student (starred An Yu-jin, member of IVE) reminiscing on a rainy day by herself while listening to music.
 It hit 1 million views in less than a day from its release.
 On February 15, Starship Entertainment released a special clip of the music video starring Soyou.